 - By allowing management to pursue this baffling course of conduct, Western's Board of Directors is jeopardizing an opportunity to realize a substantial profit that should be welcome news for Western.
-We believe that in order to fulfill its duty to Western's shareholders, the Board of Directors of Western should realize this profit opportunity.
-We fail to understand why Western's Board would allow Western to run up expenses opposing the Tyco Transaction when the transaction offers huge profits to Western. - In our view, rather than opposing the Tyco Transaction and running the risk of losing a large profit, Western's management should be supporting the Tyco Transaction and protecting Western's profits--which are ultimately your profits.
+We believe this is a breach of duty to Western's shareholders by the Board of Directors of Western.
+We fail to understand why Western's Board would allow Western to run up legal bills opposing the Tyco Transaction when the transaction offers huge profits to Western. - In our view, rather than opposing the Tyco Transaction and running the risk of losing a large profit, Western's management should be supporting the Tyco Transaction and protecting Western's profits -- which are ultimately your profits.
 These funds could be used by Western to pay down debt, increase your dividend or perhaps even reduce utility rates.
-Western's support for the Tyco Transaction would also eliminate concerns in the marketplace about the substantial earnings dilution to Western's shareholders that would likely result from an acquisition of ADT by Western.
+Western's support for the Tyco Transaction would also eliminate concerns in the marketplace about the substantial earnings dilution that would likely occur from an acquisition of ADT by Western.